Research Division

 Abstract

 Institutional omission is a consequential form of authorship.
-What museums and cultural bodies exclude from acquisition, display, and scholarly recognition shapes the foundation upon which future research will rely.
-This paper examines omission as a governance issue that affects cultural continuity, the integrity of attribution, and the reliability of the historical record.
-It proposes principles to ensure that contemporary programming remains anchored in archival evidence, and that institutions maintain responsibility to the structure of cultural memory rather than to the volatility of public attention or commercial speculation.
+What museums and cultural bodies exclude from acquisition, display, and scholarly recognition shapes the evidentiary foundation upon which future research depends.
+This paper examines omission as a governance issue affecting cultural continuity, attribution integrity, and the reliability of the historical record.

 Provenance, Precedent, and the Continuity of Origin